 Author: Vanessa Ngan, Staff Writer, 2012.

 Sunlight generates warmth (infra-red) that we can feel, visible light (that our eyes can see in daylight) and ultraviolet light (UVL) which we cannot see or feel but which can penetrate our skin.
-UV light is grouped as UVA, UVB and UVC.
+The UV light is grouped as UVA, UVB and UVC.
 The shorter wavelength UVC rays are absorbed by the ozone layer and do not reach earth.
-However, both UVA and UVB penetrate the atmosphere and play a major role in causing conditions such as sunburn, premature aging of the skin, and skin cancers.
+However, both UVA and UVB penetrate the atmosphere and play a major role in causing conditions such as sunburn, premature skin ageing, and skin cancers.
 To better understand how sunscreens work to help prevent these conditions we need to know more about the differences between UVA and UVB radiation.

 The following table compares how the skin receives a sun-burning dose of UVL without sunscreen protection, and with protection from sunscreens with different SPF values.

 * assumes application of 2 mg/cm2.
 In reality, people do not usually apply this amount of sunscreen so the expected sun protection will not be achieved.

 In recent years, due to increasing knowledge about UVA-induced skin damage, there has been much development on methods for determining UVA performance, referred to as the broad spectrum performance of a sunscreen.
 Currently there is no internationally agreed standard for testing and measuring UVA protection, although most countries have moved away from performing the in vivo persistent pigment darkening (PPD) method and now use in vitro PPD methods to determine the UVA Protection Factor.

 |United States of America (FDA final rules 17 June 2011)||